MaulikGupta27/Food-Delivery-App/README.md

 ## ☁️ Image Uploads (Cloudinary)

 Food images are uploaded to **Cloudinary** under the `food_delivery` folder.
 The backend uses **Multer** with in-memory storage to buffer uploads before streaming them to Cloudinary.
 Image URLs returned by the API are full HTTPS Cloudinary URLs.

-> **Note:** Older food items uploaded before the Cloudinary migration may still reference local file paths.
-Both frontend apps handle this gracefully — if the URL starts with `http`, it's used directly; otherwise the app falls back to the legacy `/images/<filename>` static route.

-A one-time migration script is included at `backend/scripts/migrate-images-to-cloudinary.js` for moving existing local images to Cloudinary.